DoD Disability Retired Pay

 The condition was not aggravated while on active duty or otherwise performing military duty

 The Entry Physical Standards Board must be convened by the 180th day

-The medical condition does not disqualify the Service member from retention under the provisions of AFI 48-123.
-If disqualifying, Regular and Reserve Component Service members on active duty must be referred to the DES.
-A Reserve Airman, who is not on active duty, must be provided the opportunity for a fitness determination by the PEB under the "non-duty related referral process."
+The medical condition does not disqualify the service member from retention under the provisions of DAFMAN 48-123.
+If disqualifying, Regular and Reserve Component service members on active duty must be referred to the DES.
+A Reserve airman, who is not on active duty, must be provided the opportunity for a fitness determination by the PEB under the "non-duty related referral process."

 The DoD Disability Evaluation System (DES) implements retirement based on physical disability.
 The DES consists of: